asierabreu/spark-course/README.md

 ```
 git clone https://github.com/bla/spark-course
 ```

+**Note :** The previous steps [1-5] are only necessary to setup once.
+Further hands-on session will use the existing virtual machine downloaded to your computer.

-5. Boot up the provide course image with Vagrant and wait for the VM to start-up.
-Then connect via ssh :
+5. Boot-up the Virtual Machine (wait for it to start-up) then connect via ssh :
 ```
 cd spark-course
-vagrant up # *now wait, note this may take up to 15-20 min depending on machine*
+vagrant up # *now wait*
 vagrant ssh
 ```

-**Note** : subsequent VM boot-ups only require : vagrant ssh from the spark-course dir

 6. Test Installation